 slp teaches composition, literature, and creative writing at Colorado State University, and also writes disability ethnographies with colleague and life witness Dr. Aubry Threlkeld.

-after years of work in poetry, comparative literature, and music, slp developed critical theories on prosody based on the model of ethnomusicology. essays are forthcoming and slp will teach a Poetry, Music, Rhythm capstone class on the topic in 2018-2019.
+after years of work in poetry, comparative literature, and music, slp developed critical theories on prosody based on the model of ethnomusicology. essays are forthcoming and slp is teaching a Poetry, Music, Rhythm capstone class on the topic, spring 2019.